notofonts/noto-docs/src/descriptions/NotoSansSiddham.md

-Noto Sans Siddham is a unmodulated (“sans serif”) design for texts in the historical Siddham script.
+Noto Sans Siddham is a unmodulated (“sans serif”) design for texts in the historical Indic _Siddham_ script.
 It contains 505 glyphs, 13 OpenType features, and supports 99 characters.